“Everyone needs to get back to their

 Recovering our specific ethnic or culturally-based indigenity is key, as suggested by Zainab Amadahy.
 “If the aim of decolonization is to rid ourselves of colonial mindsets why not centralize our own wisdom traditions when they enable us to think and act in ways that support our communities, including Mother Earth, Our Relations and the Great Spirit?”

 “As we move from an egocentric, colonialist ideology back toward Indigenous ancestral knowledge that is ecocentric, and move through that transition, we all recognize and forgive our part in the equation, and actively work toward embracing our humanity, reaching out to each other and recognizing that we are all part of the same tribe - humankind.”
-Michael Alcazar (Indigenous permaculturalist, veteran, artist, designer, builder, outdoor experiential facilitator, movement fundamental specialist and educator)

-“Compared to indigenous ways of knowing, western knowledge systems contain zero knowledge, as they have completely lost their way in the past 500 years, and do not see the abundance in either people or the natural world.
-All of us are indigenous members of Earth Community equally - there is no higher placement of a master over another - and it is high time for all of us to become Indigenous again.”
+“Compared to Indigenous ways of knowing, western knowledge systems contain zero knowledge, as they have completely lost their way in the past 500 years, and do not see the abundance in either people or the natural world.
+All of us are Indigenous members of Earth Community equally - there is no higher placement of a master over another - and it is high time for all of us to become Indigenous again.”
 Vandana Shiva

 “Because we are made up of the earth - our common ground, so to speak - we are all the descendants of tribes.
 We have genetic memories.
 Inside of our genetic memories, the power connection exists to our ancestral past.
 Each and every one of us is a descendant of a tribe.”
 John Trudell (Santee Dakota)

 “We all sat before the sacred fire of life.
 We all came from the same blood.
-We are all members of one human family, and therefore, we are all indigenous to our beloved Mother Earth.”
+We are all members of one human family, and therefore, we are all Indigenous to our beloved Mother Earth.”
 Chief Phil Lane, Jr. (Dakota/Chickasaw)

 “We all sat before the sacred fire of life.
 We all came from the same blood.
-We are all members of one human family, and therefore, we are all indigenous to our beloved Mother Earth.”
+We are all members of one human family, and therefore, we are all Indigenous to our beloved Mother Earth.”
 Chief Phil Lane, Jr. (Dakota/Chickasaw)

 “The task for Settlers is to realize they have Settler mind and not replicate Settler-Colonialism.
 Settlers need to heal from what happened to their culture.
 With the fallacy of the melting pot, they were made to feel ashamed of their own culture(s), and were forced to become “American” or “Canadian.”
 However, Settlers are now required to stand in their full spirit.”